TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/bootflow_rom.md

 - Once the application image (`.appimage.hs_fs`) is created one needs to copy or send these to a supported boot media so that the application can start executing once the SOC is powered ON.
 - When running the application we also need to flash a pre-Bootloader or preBL image.
-- See \ref TOOLS_BOOT for detailed steps that are done to send a user application to the EVM.
 ## Booting the application

 After a preBL and application image is flashed, shown below is the high level boot flow, after the SOC is powered on.